ubaldot/defrecs/README.md

 3. ISR shall always be deferred to tasks.
 4. A component should be scheduled only in one periodic task.
 Avoid calling the same component from different periodic task.
-However, and already scheduled components can be called by a deferring tasks.
+However, an already scheduled components can be called by a deferring tasks.
 5. Never use HAL functions in the application layer!